processing/p5.js/contributor_docs/project_wrapups/anaisgonzalez_gsoc_2021.md

 ### [Example #4: Physics](https://github.com/stalgiag/p5.xr/tree/master/examples/physics)
-I had never worked on a physics example before, so I tried watching some Coding Train tutorials on strings, but couldn't get that to function correctly in VR.
+I've never worked with physics in code before so I watched a Coding Train tutorial on strings, but the example didn't easily translate to the scale of VR.
 After speaking with my mentor about it, they showed me a working physics example that I was able to expand upon for the complex version of this theme.
 The basic example includes boundaries and a ball that can be held and thrown around.

 ![physics-gif-1](https://user-images.githubusercontent.com/83731139/130161918-e969e700-eea6-46dc-923a-95979775cd6e.gif)

-For the complex example, I made the Ball class from earlier generate multiple balls at random x, y, and z locations that could change size, shape, texture, and color the moment they'd collide with a boundary.
-I also tried to include type textures on the shapes too, but they didn't display correctly for some reason, so instead I displayed the type textures on the boundaries of the room.
+For the complex example, I made the Ball class from earlier generate multiple balls at random locations that could change size, shape, texture, and color the moment they collide with a boundary.
+I also tried to include type textures on the shapes too, but UV wrapping on the 3D shapes made them illegible.
+So instead I displayed the type textures on the boundaries of the room.
 I eventually removed the ability for the ball to change shape or texture since it felt too busy and just left it so it changes only size and color upon collision.
 Once I added in the other walls and ceiling, the whole thing really came together.

 ![physics-gif-2](https://user-images.githubusercontent.com/83731139/130161920-9fea2aa4-8e75-458a-9bac-97e67b9ce463.gif)